thomas-tomlinson/llm_voice/README.md

 * This guys whisper MLX implementation is amazing: https://github.com/mustafaaljadery/lightning-whisper-mlx
 * even non MLX, ollama is pretty damn cool.
 * I had no idea that apple had some many additional voices that work under the `say` command (https://support.apple.com/en-gb/guide/mac-help/mchlp2290/mac#:~:text=and%20speaking%20rate.-,add%20a%20new%20voice,-You%20can%20add)
+* I made my own ringbuffer class as there is not a python native one.
+It's specific to this use case but I learned a few things from it.

 Directions I may learn next
 --------------------------
-* implement a proper VAD (Voice Activity Detection) algorithm.
-I'd like to avoid the blanket 2 second sleep to try and catch an actual phrase.
+* ~~implement a proper VAD (Voice Activity Detection) algorithm.
+I'd like to avoid the blanket 2 second sleep to try and catch an actual phrase.~~
 * explore some other TTS solutions.
 * summarize and prune the chat history.  right now it just endlessly appends which is not a great long term solution.